School Attendance and the Law and how this affects pupils at Ss John & Monica’s school

 |70%||57 days||11.5 weeks||290 lessons|

 We run the 'Fast Track to Attendance' which is the legal process Birmingham schools take to tackle ongoing persistent absence.
-We advise all parents to read the school’s Attendance and Punctuality Policy (which can be found on the policy page of this website) and if you have any questions or concerns about your child’s attendance then please get in touch with Mrs Elliott or Mrs Jena.
+We advise all parents to read the school’s Attendance and Punctuality Policy (which can be found on the policy page of this website) and if you have any questions or concerns about your child’s attendance then please get in touch with Mrs Elliott..

-- The court can fine each parent up to £1,000 per child, order payment of the prosecution costs and/or make a Parenting Order.
+- Taking parents to court for unauthorised absence: Education Act 1996 Section 444(1) - court can fine each parent up to £1000 per child, order payment of prosecution costs and/or impose a Parenting Order.

-These prosecutions are criminal proceedings and could result in you having a criminal record
+Being taken to court could result in you having a criminal record.